ramblingsofadev/docs/psr-adapters.md

 A lot of major frameworks, eg Symfony and Laravel, have also decided not to adopt some PSRs.
 For example, PSR-7 has been pretty widely criticized for the following reasons:

 * Requests and responses are immutable, which was seen as a poor application of immutability
-  - It's all to easy to forget to get the new instance from any `with*()` methods, leading to bugs
+  - It's all too easy to forget to get the new instance from any `with*()` methods, leading to bugs
   - Inconsistencies in some of the internals of PHP and the PSR make it impossible to achieve true immutability
 * HTTP message bodies are not inherently streams - they should be readable as streams
 * `ServerRequestInterface` too closely mirrors some PHP superglobals, for better or for worse